Excel user-defined functions (UDF)

 Usually a UDF returns a single value.
 When called from an array formula, the UDF can return a properly dimensioned array (see Returning values when your Excel UDF is called from an array formula).

-Changing arbitrary cells from a UDF may crash or hang Excel.
-There's a workaround for this limitation: your XLL function can assign such a value by running a command-equivalent Excel 4 macro via the ExecuteExcel4Macro() method of the Excel.Application interface.
-Starting from version 6.3, Add-in Express incorporates that workaround by providing the safeMode parameter in constructors of the AddinExpress.MSO.ADXExcelRef type; if that parameter is true, calling the ADXExcelRef.SetValue() method triggers a hidden macro that Add-in Express registers specially for that situation.
+With Excel 2007 and above, your XLL function can assign a value to an arbitrary cell by running a command-equivalent Excel 4 macro via the ExecuteExcel4Macro() method of the Excel.Application interface.
+Add-in Express incorporates this approach by providing the safeMode parameter in constructors of the AddinExpress.MSO.ADXExcelRef type; if that parameter is true, calling the ADXExcelRef.SetValue() method triggers a hidden macro that Add-in Express registers specially for that situation.
+Still, you use this approach at your risk because changing an arbitrary cell from a UDF may crash or hang Excel.

 The answer is "no".
 A formula does not put its result in a cell.
 Instead, the formula causes the cell to display the result of the formula.
 That is, the cell contains the formula, not the result; the cell just displays the result.
 That is, an UDF cannot return an empty cell; it must return a value and then Excel interprets the value.